JordanDChappell/JordanDChappell/README.md

 I work for an amazing local company called Cordel as a full stack developer, in the .NET stack with some JavaScript (plus React) on the side.
-We specialise in providing LIDAR based solutions to asset management and infringement detection problems with products in the Rail and UAV spaces.
+We specialise in providing LIDAR based solutions to asset management and gauging clearance problems with products in the Rail and UAV spaces.

 ### Academic